Welcome to today's edition of the Rush 24-7 podcast.

 Much more straight ahead.

-We're gonna get to Obama next, describing how successful people in this country are basically just a bunch of thieves.
+We're going to get to Obama next, describing how successful people in this country are basically just a bunch of thieves.

 Business owners are people who have stolen somebody else's work and, in some cases, their property.